linked-db/linked-ql/site/realtime/live-queries.md

 In this mode:

 + all changes are observed from the callback alone as events
-+ `result.rows` represents only the initial result of the query, and behaves as a static result set as against a live object
++ `result.rows` represents only the initial result of the query, and behaves as a static result set instead of a live object
-+ `result.mode` is set to `'callback'` – indicating the consumption mode
++ `result.mode` is set to `'callback'` – indicating the delivery mode

 Compared to the default live view concept, custom event handling sits closer to the wire.